-The Halifax Community Learning Network is a community-based non-profit organization that provides quality adult literacy programs in the Halifax area.
+The Halifax Community Learning Network is a community-based non-profit organization that provides quality adult learning programs in the Halifax area.

 Are you interested in volunteering with us?

-Please call 422-7648 or complete the learner or volunteer registration form below and take it to the information desk of your local branch of the Halifax Public Library.
+Please complete the volunteer registration form below and take it to the information desk of your local branch of the Halifax Public Library.

 Did you know?